Last Updated on December 29, 2022 by Anneke Schmidt, PhD

 What you need to keep in mind are the learning outcomes your content aims to deliver and how best to package it to suit your learners’ needs.

-#4 – Curate Expert Content & Resources
+#4 – Curate Expert Content and Resources

 Since you want the learning content to help your audience develop the right skills, curating expert content and resources is paramount.